mims-harvard/TDC/README.md

 ## TDC Data Loaders

 TDC provides a collection of workflows with intuitive, high-level APIs for both beginners and experts to create machine learning models in Python.
-Building off the modularized "Problem--Learning Task--Data Set" structure (see above) in TDC, we provide a three-layer API to access any learning task and dataset.
+Building off the modularized "Problem -- Learning Task -- Data Set" structure (see above) in TDC, we provide a three-layer API to access any learning task and dataset.
 This hierarchical API design allows us to easily incorporate new tasks and datasets.

 For a concrete example, to obtain the HIA dataset from ADME therapeutic learning task in the single-instance prediction problem: